 We’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their services.
 All of our partners offer fantastic lessons for all ability levels.

 The Folly Club is a mini club for children between 2 and 12 years.
-It hosts different activities such as indoor play and sledging and is conveniently located near the ski slopes.
+It hosts different activities such as indoor play and sledging and is conveniently located near the ski slopes in Arabba ski resort.

 Non-skiers who still enjoy winter sports can choose from ice skating, snowshoeing or snowmobiling.
 There are also hotels that offer wellness centres as well as bookable treatments (both at a fee) for those staying in resort.